czdsgn/Recommender-exploration1/README.md

   Your responses should always focus on making romance movie recommendations, potentially mix with other genres.'''

 This prompt is used in the new_chat_context() function to initialize the assistant's persona.
 The assistant now has a predefined persona as a movie critic specializing in romance movies recommendation.
+I added "In addition, don't limit romance to heterosexual relationships.
+Open the room for diverse romantic relationships." to the prompt, which made the persona more well aware of my movie taste.

 ### 2. API Usage Tracking
 - The make_chat_request() function was updated to extract token usage from the API response: